Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 One particular exception to this rule that might be worth further examination.

-As discussed in several previous posts, the increasing proliferation of advanced air defence systems means that parachuting will take place at increasing stand-off distances.
+As discussed in several previous posts, the increasing proliferation of advanced air defence systems means that parachuting will be at increasing stand-off distances.

 And if you only have a pair of size tens, that creates a lot of distance to cover.